italia/eudi-wallet-it-docs/docs/en/trust.rst

 The EUDI Wallet Architecture Reference Framework (`EIDAS-ARF`_) describes the Trust Model as a *"collection of rules that ensure the legitimacy of the components and the entities involved in the EUDI Wallet ecosystem"*.

-This section outlines the implementation of the Trust Model in an infrastructure that complies with OpenID Federation 1.0 `OIDC-FED`_.
+This section outlines the implementation of the Trust Model in an infrastructure that complies with OpenID Federation 1.0 `OID-FED`_.
 This infrastructure involves a RESTful API for distributing metadata, metadata policies, trust marks, public keys, X.509 certificates, and the revocation status of the participants, also called Federation Entities.

 The Infrastructure of trust facilitates the application of a trust assessment mechanism among the parties defined in the `EIDAS-ARF`_.